Friday, December 12, 2014

 EDUCATION, EXPERIENCE & CERTIFICATIONS

-§ A Post-Graduate University Degree in Engineering, Environmental or Social Sciences.
+§ A Degree or its

-§ Exceptional interpersonal communication, teamwork, and partnering skills.
+interpersonal communication, teamwork, and partnering skills.

 JOB DESCRIPTION